 - Fertilizer registration fee ($50 per product)

-Registration renewal applications are due July 31st following the registration expiration date.
-Registrants who submit renewal applications after July 31st are subject to a late penalty fee of twenty-five dollars per product.
+Registration renewal applications are due July 31 following the registration expiration date of June 30.
+Registrants who submit renewal applications after July 31 are subject to a late penalty fee of one hundred dollars per product.
 Any registration that is not renewed by October first will be immediately cancelled.
 Any cancelled registration re-applied for within six months of the cancellation will be assessed the one hundred dollar late fee per product.

 Proof of Effectiveness

 The Department may require proof of claims made for the product covered by this chapter and may require proof of value to the user when used as directed or recommended.
 The Department must rely on data from scientifically designed and reported studies conducted under conditions similar to those in this state.
 The Department may accept or reject other sources or proof as additional evidence.
 Testimonials are not considered proof and are not accepted.

 N.D.C.C.
 19-20.1-03.4 requires that all fertilizer and specialty fertilizers sold in North Dakota have a guaranteed analysis on the label.
 The guaranteed analysis must be in the following order and form: